RPM-lab-UMN/spot-base/README.md

+> [!IMPORTANT]
+> This repository/image is still under development and does not yet work.

 # spot-base

 Base container environment for spot robot development.
 Provides a ROS noetic environment with the Spot SDK and ROS driver included.